 On March 27, 2020, the U.S. Government enacted the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
 The CARES Act includes various income and payroll tax provisions.
 The Company has analyzed the tax provisions of the CARES Act and determined they could have a significant financial impact on our financial statements.
-On April 27, 2020, the Company received a loan from Axiom Bank, N.A., headquartered in Central Florida in the aggregate amount of \$198,750 pursuant to the Paycheck Protection Program (the "PPP") under the CARES Act.
+On April 27, 2020, the Company received a loan from

+Axiom Bank, N.A., headquartered in Central Florida in the aggregate amount of \$198,750 pursuant to the Paycheck Protection Program (the "PPP") under the CARES Act.
 Under the terms of the PPP, PPP loans and accrued interest are forgivable after eight weeks as long as the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
 The amount of loan forgiveness will be reduced if the borrower terminates employees or reduces salaries during the eight-week period.
-The Company intends to use the loan proceeds for purposes consistent with the PPP, and anticipates that a majority of the loan amount will be forgiven, but no assurance can be given that the Company will not take actions that could cause the Company to be ineligible for forgiveness of some portion of the loan.
-The unforgiven portion of the loan is payable over two years at an interest rate of 1%, with a deferral of payments for the first six months.
+The Company has repaid the loan.